 - Housing: Students may choose a home stay or may make their own housing arrangements

 - Meals: Breakfast and dinner are included in home stays

 - Tuition & housing costs: Point Park tuition (based upon the student's major); actual room and board charges if home stay is chosen

 - Semesters offered: Spring only, or full-year (fall start only)

 Below are some examples of other destinations Point Park students have traveled to for study abroad.

 - Kingston University, London, England

 - University of Cape Town, Cape Town, South Africa

 - Semester at Sea (various destinations)

-Shorter trips (often two to three weeks) in which students participate as part of a class (sometimes for University credit) are arranged by Point Park University faculty.
-These trips are typically offered as part of three-credit courses, with the travel usually occurring over the summer.
+Shorter trips (often two to three weeks) are arranged by Point Park University faculty.
+These trips are sometimes offered as part of three-credit courses, with the travel usually occurring over the summer.